-WHO QUALIFIES FOR THE RIGHT TO MOVE?
+6.5.1 WHO QUALIFIES FOR THE RIGHT TO MOVE?

-- You must live in England and either be a secure or introductory tenant of a local authority or an assured tenant of a private registered provider (a housing association tenant). - You must live outside of the Dover district. - You must not be in breach of any tenancy conditions e.g. in rent arrears. - You must be able to show that you need to move to the Dover district because failure to meet that need would cause hardship to someone within your household and you must need to move because either: - you work in the Dover district you have been offered work in the Dover district and can demonstrate to the satisfaction of the District Council that there is a genuine intention to take up the offer of work
+You must live in England and be either a secure or introductory tenant of a local authority or an assured tenant of a private registered provider (a housing association tenant).
+In addition:

+- You must live outside of the Dover district. - You must not be in breach of any tenancy conditions e.g. in rent arrears. - You must be able to show that you need to move to the Dover district because failure to meet that need would cause hardship to someone within your household and you must need to move because either: - you work in the Dover district you have been offered work in the Dover district and can demonstrate to the satisfaction of the District Council that there is a genuine intention to take up the offer of work